Welcome to Spanish

 Summarize: Organize and restate information, usually in written form.
 Think about the events in the story and the order in which they occurred.

-My name is Ginger Kern.
+My name is Ginger Kinney.
 I earned my Elementary Education degree from Wayne State University with a major in Mathematics.
 I earned my Master's degree in Early Childhood from Saginaw Valley State University.

 I have been at Lobbestael Elementary School since 1994.
 I have taught fourth grade, third/fourth combination, and third grade.